 Carolyn Jane Humphreys had few resources yet transformed the lives of countless Alaskans.
 As an elementary school teacher, she witnessed many young people caught in tenuous situations beyond their control.
 Carolyn Jane fundamentally believed everyone deserved a chance, and worked tirelessly to help anyone in her sphere.
 Her focus was teaching vs. charity.
-She helped develop federally-funded learning programs to reach the remote Alaskan village population, as well address cultural and literacy barriers ever present in the forgotten corners of Anchorage.
+She helped develop federally-funded learning programs to reach remote Alaskan village populations and to address the cultural and literacy barriers ever present in the forgotten corners of Anchorage.

-On one hand, Carolyn Jane is the namesake to honor her role as a teacher elevating the rural populations.
-On the other, it is the methodology of Carolyn Jane that makes the foundation possible.
-Elevating and supporting those who provide local care using the systematic, learning approach pioneered by Carolyn Jane can fundamentally change the health outlook of entire populations, in a way not economically viable through mission surgery alone.
+On one hand, Carolyn Jane is the namesake of our foundation to honor her role as a teacher elevating rural education in Alaska; on the other, the methodology of Carolyn Jane made this foundation possible.
+By supporting those who provide local care using the approach Carolyn Jane took to learning, we can fundamentally change the health outlook of entire populations in a way not economically viable through mission surgery alone.